Introduction

 The MRP full form is the Maximum Retail Price.

-A Maximum Retail Price (MRP) is a manufacturer calculated price that is the highest price that can be charged for a product sold in India.
-It is mandatory by law to print the price on every product.
+MRP stands for Maximum Retail Price is the highest price that can be charged for a product sold in India.
+It is the final maximum cost that the customer has to pay to purchase any product or service.
+Retailers can’t charge customers more than the MRP.
 This pricing system is determined by the manufacturers of the product and is followed or applied by the retailers.

 Have you noticed the price printed on the product package?
 It is mandatory by law to print the MRP on the product in specific countries like India and Bangladesh.
 MRPs are not mandatory for selling non-packaged commodities like services or essentials sold loosely.
 Packaged foods sold in movie theaters, tourist destinations, etc., usually do not mention the MRP on products.

-The full form of SRP is the Suggested Retail Price.
+The srp full form is the Suggested Retail Price.

 SRP refers to the price set by manufacturers at which the retailers are supposed to sell items in the market.
 SRP plays a crucial role in ensuring the price equilibrium of a commodity so that the same item has an equal price across different stores.